In the next ten minutes, get ready to:

 We believed that at least 70% of the users could self-educate session 1 using a Google form, aiming for a minimum score of 8/10 on the automated competency assessment.
 This assumption proved correct, saving significant time.
 Check out our pre-pump education forms for the 780G, Omnipod 5, and T-Slim X2 .
 The remaining 30% needed session 1 face-to-face, mainly due to educational and language barriers.
 Scotland is thinking much bigger (Go on, Fraser Gibb and team)!
 They have developed a national online pre-education module that the DTN and ACDC may replicate.

 Our session 1 forms also collect current insulin doses, enabling our specialised starting dose calculator developed in collaboration with UCLH (thanks, Francesca and Becky).
 This ensures consistent dose calculations and seamless onboarding.
 Download the calculator if you like what you see in this video.
-The rules used and how they are adjusted based on insulin sensitivity (u/kg) can be found here.
+The rules used and how they are adjusted can be found here.

-We’ve successfully conducted Session 2 in a face-to-face format with groups of 4-12.
-However, there’s potential to seamlessly transition this to a virtual setting.
-As for Sessions 3 and 4, they’re primarily held virtually.
-But we’ve adapted to in-person sessions when needed, such as when interpreters are involved or to address specific educational comprehension challenges.
+We’ve successfully conducted Session 2 face-to-face with groups of 4-12.
+However, there’s potential to transition this to a virtual setting seamlessly.
+Sessions 3 and 4 are primarily held virtually, but we’ve adapted to in-person sessions when needed, such as when interpreters are involved or to address specific educational comprehension challenges.

 Interestingly, we found that after starting, most people with diabetes felt the bulk of the workbook was unnecessary.
-They expressed a desire for a concise summary, spanning no more than two A4 pages, accompanied by QR-coded video links.
+They wanted a concise summary spanning no more than two A4 pages, accompanied by QR-coded video links.
 It’s a perspective we hadn’t considered after dedicating two years to refining these workbooks.
 This underscores the crucial role of feedback from the most relevant audience.
 So, we distilled the essentials into a two-page “Survive and Thrive Guide” and gave QR code access to the full workbook.
 The Omnipod 5 Survive & Thrive is here.

 Find the Survive & Thrive guides for all four systems here: